-- 01) Attach the cord from the power supply to the amplifier and screw the connector collar down fully; this takes many turns. - 02) Select either the "4 ohm" connector or the "8 ohm" connector to suit your loudspeaker.
-Connect the speaker cables; the black lead goes to "-", the red lead goes to "+".
-For further information see Tips & Advice: Impedance Matching. - 03) Set the input type switch to XLR or RCA, to match the source and cables.
+- O1) Attach the cord from the power supply to the amplifier and screw the connector collar down fully; this takes many turns. - O2) Connect the speaker cables; the black lead goes to "Common" or "Ground".
+The red lead goes to either 2, 4, or 8.
+If you speaker is rated 4 ohm or 8 ohm, start with "8".
+For further information see Tips & Advice: Impedance Matching. - O3) Set the input type switch to XLR or RCA, to match the source and cables.
 Note: using the supplied adapter, an RCA input can be run into the XLR balanced jack.
 In such cases, ground isolation is created, which in some systems will quell hum and/or buzz due to system ground loops.

-For traditional stand alone operation, set the 12 volt trigger switch to "manual".
+04) For traditional stand alone operation, set the 12 volt trigger switch to "manual".
 To use a 12 volt trigger to control power on/power off, set the switch to "automatic".
 Also select "automatic" when connecting to the iVAC data buss of the Phi 2.0 Master Control Preamplifier.